 Our Academic Assessment has been created by qualified teachers based in London and is always administered, marked and fed back to parents by a qualified teacher who knows about the schools you have in mind.
 Each assessment can take up to three hours and is undertaken by an experienced teacher who monitors your child’s approach, confidence and skill level during each of the tests.

-Following the appointment, you will be provided with a detailed report about your child and will also have a follow up meeting or call with the teacher who assessed your child to discuss your child’s current academic level, strengths and areas for developments and if required a discussion about school entrance exam choices.
+Following the appointment, you will be provided with a detailed report about your child and will also have a follow up meeting or a thirty minute call with the teacher to discuss your child’s current academic level, strengths and areas for development.
+We will provide an action plan for your 11+ campaign and discuss school choices with you.
+We can suggest a list of appropriate schools.

 Assessments, who are they for and what do they do?